The Music Of JC Harris

 positively the most intelligent progressive rock on this here planet

 So, let's see what's interesting today...

-I was recently told by a 'communications expert' that I should put stuff in here as a way for people to get to know more about me.
+I was once told by a 'communications expert' that I should put stuff in here as a way for people to get to know more about me.
 As if doing the music wasn't enough!
 Well then, fine.
 Self-serving or not, these are products, services, individuals and institutions that never fail me.

 - The Rational Christian Ranter This is my other blog, so I suppose I should give it a plug.
 I'm a person of faith, but no ideologue.
 This blog chronicles the challenges people like me face in a world which seems to be increasingly unable to reconcile sincere belief and the modern world.